-A CRM (Customer Relationship Management) platform solves this by centralizing everything in one place.
-But not all CRMs are built for the travel industry.
+A travel agency CRM (Customer Relationship Management) platform solves this by centralizing everything in one place.
+But not all CRM software is built for the travel industry.
 Generic tools like HubSpot or Salesforce can manage contacts, but they don't understand itineraries, supplier coordination, multi-currency margins, or travel-specific sales cycles.

-This guide compares seven CRM solutions suited for travel agents in 2026, from travel-specific platforms to all-in-one software, so you can find the right fit based on how your agency actually works.
+This guide compares eight CRM solutions suited for travel agents, travel advisors, and tour operators in 2026, from travel-specific platforms to all-in-one software, so you can find the right fit based on how your agency actually works.

 What Should Travel Agents Look for in a CRM?